blake-riley/MD_stageUtil/README.md

 ## How do I build a system?

+There are multiple ways of doing things at each step.
+These different ways are listed "a.", "b.", etc. You only need to do one of these.

+1. Get these files.
-1. Clone this repo into a sensible directory name.
+    a.
+(With `git`): Clone this repo into a folder with a sensible name: `git clone https://gitlab.erc.monash.edu.au/BuckleLab/MD_Project_Template.git MD.20YYMMDD`
+    b.
+(Without `git`): Download the ['MD_Project_Template' archive](https://gitlab.erc.monash.edu.au/BuckleLab/MD_Project_Template/-/archive/master/MD_Project_Template-master.zip), and expand to a suitable location on your computer.
+2. Copy the .pdb file of the system for which you wish to run MD into the 'MD_Project_Template' folder.
-2. Create a copy of `templateconfig.yaml`, and call it something sensible: `SYSTEM.NAME.yaml`.
+3. Create a copy of `templateconfig.yaml`, and call it something sensible: `SYSTEM.NAME.yaml`.
-3. Edit the `SYSTEM.NAME.yaml` metadata file in your favourite text editor.
+4. Edit the `SYSTEM.NAME.yaml` file in your favourite text editor to set the desired parameters for the MD you wish to perform.
+Most parameters can be left as their default values, but the following MUST be changed:
-    - If you have built a topology and coordinate file already, you should specify these in this yaml file to skip straight to script-file generation.
+    - initial_pdb: set to the location of your initial input pdb file.
+    - user_email: set to your Monash email address.
+    - host: set to "Kronos", "Monarch", or whichever compute resource you want to run your MD.
-4. Install the required packages for this project.
+5. Create a Python 3 virtualenvironment in which you can install the required packages for this project.
+    a.
+(With `pyenv`)
+        - Create a virtualenv: `pyenv virtualenv 3.6.6 mdprojecttemplate-3.6.6`
+        - Activate the virtualenv: `pyenv shell mdprojecttemplate-3.6.6`
+        - Install the prerequisites: `pip install -r requirements.txt`
+    b.
+(Without `pyenv`)
+        - Prevent version clashes between Python 2.7 and Python 3: `PYTHONPATH=''`
+        - If needed, install the virtualenvironment package: `pip3 install virtualenv`
-    - You should create a Python 3 virtualenvironment first.
+        - Create a Python 3 virtualenvironment in the current working directory: `virtualenv -p python3 .`
+        - Activate the virtualenvironment: `source ./bin/activate`
-    - In this virtualenvironment, run `pip install -r requirements.txt` to install the pre-requisite packages for this project.
+        - In this virtualenvironment, install the pre-requisite packages for this project: `pip install -r requirements.txt`
-5. From the root directory of this repo, run `python3 _init/c-Staging/stageUtil.py SYSTEM.NAME.yaml`, which will build scripts and a directory structure for simulation on a compute resource.
+6. From the 'MD_Project_Template' folder (the root of this repo), run `python3 _init/c-Staging/stageUtil.py SYSTEM.NAME.yaml`, which will prepare scripts and a directory structure for your MD simulation on the nominated compute resource.
+These will be located in a series of folders denoted 'run01', 'run02', etc, according to how many runs you generated (three by default).
-6. Push your cloned repo onto your favourite compute resource, and submit the `.sh` files to the queue as you normally would.
+7. Copy these 'run' folders onto the computer resource specified in 'host' (Kronos, Monarch, etc.), and then submit the `.sh` files to the queue as you normally would.

 ## Contributing